-As Figure 2 shows, the amount of System bank capital plus the balance in the Insurance Fund increased more than 27% from \$22.2 billion at year-end 2016 to \$28.2 billion at year-end 2020.
-Bank capital plus the amount in the Insurance Fund as a percentage of insured debt outstanding has fluctuated in the range of 8.5% and 8.8% over the past 5 years, with bank capital plus the amount in the Insurance Fund as a percentage of insured debt equaling 8.7% as of year-end 2020 (see Figure 3).
-Without the Insurance Fund, bank capital as a percentage of insured debt was 7.0% at year-ends 2020 and 2019.
+As Figure 2 shows, the amount of System bank capital plus the balance in the Insurance Fund increased 25.9% from \$23.2 billion at year-end 2017 to \$29.2 billion at year-end 2021.
+Bank capital plus the amount in the Insurance Fund as a percentage of insured debt outstanding has fluctuated in the range of 8.3% to 8.8% over the past five years, with bank capital plus the amount in the Insurance Fund as a percentage of insured debt equaling 8.3% as of year-end

+2021 (see Figure 3).
+Without the Insurance Fund, bank capital as a percentage of insured debt was 6.6% at year-end 2021 and 7.0% at year-end 2020.

 Overall, the financial performance and condition of the System on a consolidated basis remains strong, although some institutions continue to experience stress from credit deterioration in certain agricultural sectors.
-(See trends in the Financial Institution Rating System [FIRS] in the "Risk Management" section beginning on page 26.)
+(See trends in the Financial Institution Rating System [FIRS] in the "Risk Management" section.)

 A bank's credit exposure to borrowing associations is partially mitigated by the associations' capital levels.
-Increases in System associations' capital levels, the result of higher retention levels of association net incomes, further reduces credit risk.
+Increases in System associations' capital levels, the result of higher retention levels of association net incomes, further reduce credit risk.

-As Figure 4 shows, from 2016 to 2020, combined association capital increased \$9.2 billion an annual average increase of approximately 6.0%.
+As Figure 4 shows, from 2017 to 2021, combined association capital increased \$10.0 billion - an annual average increase of approximately 6.0%.
 The associations continue to collectively achieve solid earnings and preserve capital.
 Since 2018, association capital as a percentage of total association assets has declined, as association asset growth has outpaced association capital growth.
-However, all associations were well-capitalized at the end of 2020, with association capital as a percentage of total association assets equaling 18.6% (see Figure 5).
+However, all associations were well capitalized at the end of 2021, with association capital as a percentage of total association assets equaling 18.1% (see Figure 5).

-Figure 2 Bank Capital Plus Insurance Fund(Dollars in Billions)
+Figure 2 Bank Capital Plus Insurance Fund